 This area of work refers to the day-to-day management and coordination of the network and its activities.

-This area of work refers to the distribution of information on ERN CRANIO activities, outputs and events and ERN-developed resources to healthcare professionals, patients and their families across the EU and beyond.
+This area of work refers to the distribution of information on ERN CRANIO activities, outputs and events and ERN-developed resources to healthcare professionals, patients and their families/carers across Europe and beyond.

 This area of work refers to the practice of monitoring ERN CRANIO’s activities and performance.
-This is completed in line with European Commission requirements.
+This is completed in line with the ERN-wide monitoring framework.

 This refers to clinician use of the EU-developed online platform; the Clinical Patient Management System (CPMS).
 It also refers to the development and/or use of e-resources and tools and the development of an ERN CRANIO patient registry.

-This area of work refers to activities related to the development and provision of training /educational materials, targeted at both healthcare professionals, patients and families.
+This area of work refers to activities related to the development and provision of training and educational materials, targeted at healthcare professionals, patients and families/carers.

-This area of work refers to activities related to the development, revision and implementation of care standards (including the development/revision of clinical guidelines).
+This area of work refers to activities related to the development, revision and implementation of care standards (including clinical guidelines and consensus statements).